 About JPG Legal

-JPG Legal is a law firm specializing in U.S. trademark conflict-checking and registration through affordable, flat-fee packages that can be purchased online by clients based anywhere in the world.
+JPG Legal is a law firm specializing in U.S. trademark conflict-checking and registration.
+We’re the law firm of record for over 2,500 successful U.S. trademark registrations.
+Our affordable, flat-fee packages can be purchased online by clients based anywhere in the world.

-JPG Legal and its attorneys have been profiled on USA Today, CNBC, CNN Money, NPR’s Morning Edition, WIRED, MSNBC, the New York Daily News, HLN, CNN Politics, DCist, Vox.com, CNET, Mic.com, NBC News, Refinery29, the Globe and Mail, and several other news sources.
+JPG Legal and its attorneys have been profiled on USA Today, CNBC, CNN Money, NPR’s Morning Edition, WIRED, MSNBC, Forbes, the New York Daily News, HLN, The Hollywood Reporter, CNN Politics, DCist, Vox.com, CNET, Mic.com, NBC News, Refinery29, the Globe and Mail, and several other news sources.

 Every person listed on this page is a full-time employee with benefits.